 Henry Garcia, speaking on a boxing podcast, suggested his son would rather return to 140 pounds to face Stevenson than chase a welterweight rematch with Devin Haney.
 Stevenson didn’t push back on the logistics or ask for conditions.
 He acknowledged the opening.

 That’s a meaningful change in tone.
 Instead of Stevenson adjusting his stance to pursue a big name, the conversation shifts toward Garcia making the adjustment instead.
-At 140, Stevenson doesn’t need protection.
+At 140 pounds, Stevenson enters a division where physical parity removes the need for contractual protection.
 He just needs commitment.

 None of this guarantees the fight happens.
 Garcia still has business at welterweight, starting with Mario Barrios, and other options could pull him in different directions.
 But the negotiation barrier that once complicated Stevenson’s interest is no longer the issue.